virtual-disk-array/vda_doc/source/Introduction.rst

 etcd
 ^^^^
-The `etcd <https://etcd.io/>`_ cluster is used to stores all the data and statements.
-E.g., it stores the configuration of the virtual disk arrays, the disk node / controller node status.
-It is also used as a coordinator.
-Multiple monitors register themselves to the etcd and then they can arrange their tasks.
+The `etcd <https://etcd.io/>`_ cluster is used to stores all the information about the VDA. e.g., it stores the configuration of the virtual disk arrays, the disk node / controller node status.
+It is also coordinators, e.g., multiple monitors register themselves to the etcd and then they can arrange their tasks.

 .. _monitor-label: